CoExpNetViz/CoExpNetViz/README.md

 #### Output
 The created network has 3 types of nodes:

-bait
-    represents a single bait gene.
-They are white and diamond shaped. family
+- bait: represents a single bait gene.
+They are white and diamond shaped.
-    represents the genes of a family which (anti-)correlate with a bait. gene
+- family: represents the genes of a family which (anti-)correlate with a bait.
-    represents a gene which is neither a bait, nor appears in a family, but does (anti-)correlate with a bait.
+- gene: represents a gene which is neither a bait, nor appears in a family, but does (anti-)correlate with a bait.

 Genes which do not (anti-)correlate with any bait are not represented by any node.
 All other genes are represented by exactly one node in the network.